Catrionamcd/ViewsIt-Site/TEST.md

 ![alt text](assets/test-images/Test-New-Post-Navbar.png)

-4. Ensure the correct message is displayed with needing approval form channel author/owner.
+4. Ensure the correct message is displayed - needing approval from the channel author/owner.
 5. Ensure all information added is on the post.
-6. Ensure that the post has a shaded background colour.
+6. Ensure that the post has a shaded background colour until it is approved by the channel author/owner.

 ![alt text](assets/test-images/Test-New-Post-Message.png)